Kerry lennon

 bio

 Kerry Lennon was born in Hamilton, New Zealand in 1976 and relocated to Australia in 1999.
-She holds a Bachelor of Consumer and Applied Science (Design Studies) and a Certificate IV in Painting and Drawing, with a 20+ year career in creative advertising behind her.
+Commencing a Master of Contemporary Art this year, at Melbourne University, she holds a Bachelor of Consumer and Applied Science (Design Studies) and a Certificate IV in Painting and Drawing, with a 20+ year career in creative advertising behind her.
 Oil painting is a relatively new passion and a pivot from her earlier experiments in illustration and installation art.
 With just a handful of paintings completed, she entered the 2025 Flanagan Art Award and was named a shortlisted finalist — and now, there’s no turning back.

 In 2025, her practice explores the intersection of identity, nostalgia, and everyday objects, elevating overlooked domestic items as markers of time and place.